kubernetes/website/docs/user-guide/ui.md

 If needed, you can expand the **Advanced options** section where you can specify more settings:

-- **Description**: The text you enter here will be added as an [annotation](/docs/user-guide/annotations/) to the Replication Controller and displayed in the application's details.
+- **Description**: The text you enter here will be added as an [annotation](/docs/user-guide/annotations/) to the Deployment and displayed in the application's details.

 - **Labels**: Default [labels](/docs/user-guide/labels/) to be used for your application are application name and version.
 You can specify additional labels to be applied to the Deployment, Service (if any), and Pods, such as release, environment, tier, partition, and release track.